Home | Annapolis Surf Club | AS's Close Encounters | GuidoPalooza | MyPaipoBoards | MySurfReports | WaveRiders Info | Google Search

 Surfboards (max two/bag), $75 to all destinations, excluding São Paulo and San Jose (SJO) which are charged only USD $50.

-Regular luggage: All routes, except the United States, San Juan and Mexico-Up to 2 pieces, not to exceed a maximum combined weight of 70lb.
-To/From United States, San Juan and Mexico Except Brazil-Up to 2 pieces, not to exceed a maximum individual weight of 50 lb.
+Regular luggage: To/From United States, San Juan and Mexico Except Brazil-Up to 2 pieces, not to exceed a maximum individual weight of 50 lb.
 Additional size and weight fees.
 Many embargoes.

 Delta